danieloneill/EpsolarServer/README.md

 * libmodbus5
 * libmodbus-dev

+Credit to: zlib.js, graph.js, qhttpserver, and the listed software above.

 ## Building

 If you want to use the integrated web server, you must build and install "qhttpserver" located in "3rdparty/" first.
 You need the Qt dependencies mentioned above, but otherwise just "qmake", "make", and "make install" this.